Gaafu Dhaalu Atoll: History

-Historically the Huvadu atoll chief had a great measure of self-government.
+Historically the Huvadhu Atoll chief had a great measure of self-government.
 He even had the privilege, not granted to any other atoll chief of the Maldives, to fly his own flag in his vessels and at his residence.

 In January 1959, the three southern atolls: Huvadhu, Fuvahmulah and Addu, were involved in setting up the breakaway United Suvadive Republic which survived until September 1963.
 The name of the secessionist state was taken from the ancient name of this atoll.

 In some islands, like Gaddhū, there was opposition to the secession, and by means of threats and arson, the groups of people opposing the Suvadive state were forced to agree.
 Havaru Thinadhoo was burnt down by soldiers sent by then Prime Minister Ibrahim Nasir from Malé during the secession in 1962, after which it was left uninhabited for four whole years.

 The Kaadedhdhoo Domestic Airport, located on the formerly uninhabited island of Kaadedhdhoo was opened in 1993.

 In 2006 the Tourism Ministry of Maldives released the island of Vatavarrehaa for tourist resort development.
-A 150 bed resort is planned, this is the first resort to be built in Gaafu Dhaalu Atoll.
+A 150-bed resort is planned, this is the first resort to be built in Gaafu Dhaalu Atoll.

+Geography and climate

+Gaafu Dhaalu has a tropical rainforest climate (Köppen: Af) with heavy rainfall year-round.

 Archaeology

-There are important Buddhist Archaeological remains in the Islands of Fiyoaree, Gan, Vādū and others.
+There are important Buddhist archaeological remains on the islands of Fiyoaree, Gan, Vādū and others.
 These ruins consist mainly of large ruined stupas.
 The stupa in Gan was partially explored by Thor Heyerdahl's archaeologists in recent test-excavations.
 However, all other ruins have not been well researched yet.